snototter/viren2d/docs/source/index.rst

 .. warning::
    ``viren2d`` has not yet reached a stable `v1.0` release.
-Currently, it is highly experimental and quite incomplete!

-   An initial stable/almost-complete version might be released around September/October 2022 (this is only a hobby/leisure time project).
+   An initial, stable/feature-complete version might be released in late autumn 2022 (this is only a hobby/leisure time project).
-   I **do not recommend** using this toolbox before v1.0 - don't say I didn't warn you!
-Until then, the API may (and will) change anytime, most features are still not properly tested, python bindings are incomplete, the documentation is a mess, *etc.*
+   I **do not recommend** using this toolbox before ``v1.0``.
+   Until then, the API may and will change anytime, many features are still not properly tested, python bindings are incomplete, the documentation is a mess, *etc.*